Classic 19th-century Brownstone Consisting Of Seven Generously Sized Suites

-Suites contain private en-suite bathrooms and offer high ceilings, ornamental fireplaces, four-poster beds covered by quilts, marble-topped dressers and lace-curtained windows.
+Most of 1871's rooms offer high ceilings, ornamental fireplaces, and four-poster beds covered by quilts, marble-topped dressers and lace-curtained windows.
 Fireplace mantles, moldings around windows and high ceilings have been preserved.
 All give the place an elegant B&B feel, as do the antiques scattered throughout.
 Rooms are modernly enough appointed that you won't feel stuck in the 19th century.
 Each room is quite large, cozy and country furnished.

-1871 House is uniquely located within the Upper East Side Historic District and walking distance to, actually just a short walk to Central Park, Fifth Avenue and Midtown East with its ubiquitous Corporate Offices as well as midtown Manhattan's exclusive Decoration & Design building (D&D building) and Manhattan Art and Antiques Center.
+The house is walking distance to Fifth Avenue and Midtown East with its ubiquitous Corporate Offices as well as midtown Manhattan's exclusive Decoration & Design building (D&D building) and Manhattan Art and Antiques Center.
 Architects, Designers and Collectors from around the world travel to this area for its concentration of design and home furnishings showrooms and galleries.

 12 Miles from LaGuardia Airport